 - The purpose of the Rover Scout section is to help the transition from adolescence to adulthood and support young adults, young women and men, in the final phase of their integration in adult society.

-The aims of the Rover Scout section are to provide young adults with opportunities to undertake their personal development through the six areas of growth, which Scouting recognizes: physical, intellectual, emotional, social, spiritual and character development.
+The aims of the Rover Scout section are to provide young adults with opportunities to undertake their personal development through the seven areas of growth, which Scouting recognizes: physical, intellectual, emotional, social, spiritual and character development.

 - The Rover Scout section is the final stage of the Jewish scout educational curriculum where young adults (starting 18 years old).
 They build and live projects with the different generations that preceded them, called the Sowers.